jschevers/getdata_courseproject/README.md

 ## Assignment 1:
 The files in the subdir "test" subject_test.txt (subjects), y_test.txt (activities) and X_test.txt (measurments) will be read into R (with command
-"read.table", defailt settings) and rbinded.
+"read.table", defailt settings) and cbinded.
 Same for the "train" subdir

 After that the two (test- and train datasets) wil be rowbinded to create one dataset.
 First column is the subjectvariavle, the second the activities, the following (the measurments) as describes in features_info.txt.